RameesaRijas/HomeBidder/README.md

 #### Create a new listing for sale!
 ![Browsing](frontend/public/images/homebidder4.png)

 ---
 ## Future Developments
 - We would love to add a map API with a fully-filterable search function
 - Also high on our list is to add a real estate API

+---
+## Setup
+- Install dependencies for each of the 'frontend' and 'homebidder-api' directories using: `npm install`

+- Reset the database in the 'homebidder-api' directory using: `npm run db:reset`

+- Run the backend server in the 'homebidder-api' directory using: `npm start`

+- Run the frontend React in the 'frontend' directory using: `npm start`